wduandy/IMTexam/README.md

-# IMTexam
+# IMTexam and IMTtikz
-Isabella's Maths and Tikz exam class template is a fully customized exam class for typesetting exams, exercise lists and solutions.
+Isabella's Maths and Tikz exam class template and the matching package are fully customized for typesetting exams, exercise lists and solutions in LaTeX.